Product Red

 Product Red (Note: Stylized as (PRODUCT)^{RED} or (PRODUCT)RED) is a licensed brand by the company Red (Note: Stylized as (RED)) that seeks to engage the private sector in raising awareness and funds to help eliminate HIV/AIDS in eight African countries, namely Eswatini, Ghana, Kenya, Lesotho, Rwanda, South Africa, Tanzania, and Zambia.
-It is licensed to partner companies including Apple Inc., Nike, American Express (UK), The Coca-Cola Company, Starbucks, Converse, Electronic Arts, Primark, Head, Buckaroo, Penguin Classics (UK & International), Gap, Armani, FIAT, Hallmark (US), SAP and Beats Electronics.
+It is licensed to partner companies including Nike, American Express (UK), Converse, Electronic Arts, Primark, Head, Buckaroo, Penguin Classics (UK & International), Gap, Armani, Hallmark (US), SAP, and Supercell.

 The concept was founded in 2006 by U2 frontman and activist Bono, together with Bobby Shriver of the One Campaign and DATA.
 The Global Fund to Fight AIDS, Tuberculosis and Malaria is the recipient of Product Red's money.

 As part of a new business model, each partner company creates a product with the Product Red logo.
 In return for the opportunity to increase revenue through the Product Red license, up to 50% of profits gained by each partner is donated to the Global Fund.
 Such an amalgamation of humanitarian aid and for-profit businesses is one example of "ethical consumerism".
 In 2012, One Campaign acquired Red as a division of One.
 Both organizations were co-founded by Bono and Shriver.

 Since 2020, Product Red has been used in the global fund to combat the COVID-19 pandemic.

 The Global Fund

 Created in 2006, the Global Fund to Fight AIDS, Tuberculosis and Malaria support large-scale prevention, treatment and care programs for these three infectious diseases.
-Today, 20 percent of all international funding for HIV/AIDS-related programs, 69 percent for tuberculosis, and 65 percent for malaria worldwide comes from the Global Fund.
+Today, ≈30 percent of all international funding for HIV/AIDS-related programs, 50 percent for tuberculosis, and 75 percent for malaria worldwide comes from the Global Fund.
 The concept of "performance-based funding" is central to the organization and only those grant recipients who can demonstrate measurable and effective results from the monies received will be able to receive continued financing.
 All of the funds generated by Red partners and events goes to Global Fund programs that provide medical care and support services for people affected by HIV/AIDS in Africa.
 No overhead is taken by either Red or the Global Fund.
-Red is the largest private sector donor to the Global Fund, and has generated over $600 million for HIV programs in Africa as of July 2019.
+Red is the largest private sector donor to the Global Fund, and has generated over $800 million for HIV programs in Africa as of January 2026.
 In November 2013, Jony Ive and Marc Newson hosted an auction at Sotheby's to raise millions for the fund.
 The event was attended by major celebrities including Bono, The Edge, Hayden Panettiere, and Courtney Love.